-Can I collect other benefits in addition to SSDI payments?
+Can I Collect Other Benefits in Addition to SSDI Payments?

 In addition to drawing benefits from a private pension, you can also collect money from stocks or other investments, rental property, or selling assets without penalty.
 The income of your spouse or others living in your household is also irrelevant when the SSA determines your qualifications and calculates your monthly payment.

-Even though you are probably not disqualified for SSDI benefits based on your additional unearned income, you still need to meet strict criteria to qualify and collect these benefits.
+You are not disqualified for SSDI benefits based on your additional unearned income.
+However, you still need to meet strict criteria to qualify for and collect these benefits.

 SSDI requires a certain number of work credits based on your age and work experience.
 If you held a job and earned at least the amount needed to qualify for four quarters of coverage each year over the last five years, you most likely meet the work credits obligation.

 There is a limit to how much you can earn per month in a job.
 This earned income must remain below the substantial gainful activity limit to qualify for SSDI.
 The SSA adjusts this limit each year.

 The goal of this limit is to ensure applicants truly cannot earn a living wage because of their disability, not to place a limit on how much overall income you have coming in.

 The most difficult test to qualify for SSDI is to identify a well-documented disability that prevents you from working and also meets the SSA’s rules.
 The SSA publishes strict criteria in its impairment listings, outlining dozens of medical conditions that could cause a person to be unable to work.

 In addition, they only approve applicants whose medical records, treatment notes, laboratory and clinical results, and imaging scans show that the disability results in a very limited residual functional capacity.

-Usually this means they are unable to return to their previous job, work any job they have the qualifications for, or work a job that only requires unskilled tasks.
+Usually, this means they are unable to return to their previous job, work any job they have the qualifications for, or work a job that only requires unskilled tasks.
 The SSA requires a high level of documentation to approve your condition as a qualifying impairment.
 We can help you understand if your medical condition meets the SSA’s qualification criteria.